charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

-In order to prepare for observability, see the [Integration with COS Lite docs][cos] which can be performed following an upgrade of the charms but prior to upgrade of the kubernetes cluster.
+In order to prepare for observability, see the [Integration with COS Lite docs][cos] which can be performed following an upgrade of the charms but prior to an upgrade of the Kubernetes cluster.

 ### kube-api-endpoint relation dropped

 The `kubernetes-control-plane:kube-api-endpoint` and
-`kubernetes-worker:kube-api-endpoint` relations have been removed since these APIs are are provided by the kube-control relation.
+`kubernetes-worker:kube-api-endpoint` relations have been removed since these APIs are are provided by the `kube-control` relation.
 Ensure these two apps are linked by `kube-control` relation before removing this relation.

 ```